 Laser technology is designed to deliver extremely focused light energy rather than the diffuse energy offered by IPL.
 They emit a single wavelength of light (pure light of a single colour) with a specific target – the pigment (melanin) in the follicle.
 They can create more heat directed specifically at the hair follicle than IPL and can therefore achieve better results.

 As the laser energy is so much more specific is it less likely to be absorbed by the surrounding skin tissue and therefore has less risk of creating burns.
 The laser uses a cooling mechanism to help reduce any discomfort during treatment.

 Laser technology enables your practitioner to fine-tune the settings according to your skin type and hair colour, offering more precision than traditional IPL systems.

 Watch this demonstration of how Laser’s work to reduce hair growth:

 It is worth noting that both Laser and IPL offer up to 90 per cent permanent hair reduction because they have been proven to remove hair for longs periods of time.
 However, neither system can claim ‘permanent removal’ of hair as there is still a possibility that some hair may grow back.

 IPL treatments are often cheaper than Laser making it an appealing option.
 However, it may take a longer course of treatment in order to achieve a good result because the treatment is less precise.

 KEY POINTS TO REMEMBER

-If you would like any advise on laser hair removal treatments get in touch with our team today.
+If you would like any advice on laser hair removal treatments to get in touch with our team today.